IBM/slack-wrench/packages/bolt-interactions/README.md

 });
 ```

-Start's a new flow and set's the initial state.
+Starts a new flow and sets the initial state.

 Arguments:

-- `initialState`: The starting state of the flow, flow middleware will get this value whenever they're called.
+- `initialState`: The starting state of the flow.
+Flow middleware will get this value whenever they're called.

 Returns:
 Object containing [flow context](#flow-context)